srivishnugv/easytravel-kubernetes/README.md

 The Angular frontend is available at ``http://<kubernetes-worker-node>:30081``

-Alternatively, you can expose the easytravel-frontend & easytravel-angular-frontend deployments via load balancers.
+Alternatively, you can expose the easytravel-frontend & easytravel-angular-frontend deployments publicly via load balancers.

 # LICENSE
 easyTravel Docker is licensed under the MIT License.
 For more information please refer to the easyTravel-Docker repository.